FranklinMoux/End-to-End-Solution-in-AWS/README.md

 # Create a scalable website with a backend database and a dashboard for monitoring.
-#The goal is to configure a repeatable environment for a publicly available website by using Amazon S3 and EC2 services.

 #1 Create a security groups and Network ACLs in a VPC.